ManideepKethe/data-analyst-portfolio/Hospital Admissions Dashboard Power BI/README.md

 - Enhance interactivity with additional drill-through pages.
 - Integrate real-time data sources for live monitoring.
 - Add predictive analytics for forecasting patient admissions and wait times.

-## Files Included
-- **Hospital_Admissions_Dashboard.pbix** - The Power BI dashboard file.
-- **Dashboard.png** - An image preview of the dashboard.

-## Author
-This Power BI dashboard was created by [Your Name].
-Feel free to reach out for any modifications or enhancements!

 ---